Money market turmoil in March shows past reforms may be insufficient-U.S. Treasury official

 “While policymakers were able to avert a run, it is worth asking whether there are ways to enhance the liquidity resources available to funds without using a bright-line test, or whether there are ways to draw a line without creating a first-mover advantage,” Muzinich added.

+“Certainly from the looks of it new money fund regulations might be coming,” Crane said.

+He also noted a Sept.
+24 speech by Dalia Blass, the top fund regulator of the U.S. Securities and Exchange Commission, who said her division will analyze the events of March and look to build a resilient market “while preserving the important role of money market funds in the short-term funding markets.”

-Low yields on U.S Treasuries and other debt have forced big money fund sponsors to waive fees just to keep investors in their products this year, or to close them to new investors, much as they did a decade ago after the financial crisis.
-A notable step came Aug.
-27 when Vanguard Group Inc said it would convert its $123 billion Vanguard Prime Money Market Fund VMMXX.O into a government fund and rename it Vanguard Cash Reserves.
+Low yields on U.S Treasuries and other debt have forced big money fund sponsors to waive fees just to keep investors in their products this year, or to close them to new investors.

-“Vanguard believes it’s better to seek to provide clients with a higher yield through lower expenses on a secure government portfolio than incurring risk in the prime market,” it said in a statement at the time.

-Reporting by David Lawder; additional reporting by Ross Kerber; editing by John Stonestreet
+Reporting by David Lawder and by Ross Kerber; editing by John Stonestreet and Richard Pullin

 Our Standards: The Thomson Reuters Trust Principles.